-Patra is a fried vegetarian snack recipe from the Gujarati cuisine.
-Colocasia leaves or arbi is the core of this dish.
-It is soft in texture and sweet, tangy, and a little spicy in taste.
+Patra is a fried vegetarian snack recipe from Gujarati cuisine.
+Colocasia leaves, or arbi, are the core of this dish.
+It is soft and sweet, tangy, and a little spicy.

-People call this dish with different names across different parts of India.
-In the West coast & Himachal Pradesh of India, it is named Patrodu or Patrodo.
-In Gujarat, it is Patra, Patrodo in Maharashtra & Goa, Patrode in Coastal Karnataka.
+People call this dish different names across different parts of India.
+For example, on the West coast & Himachal Pradesh of India, it is commonly known as Patrodu or Patrodo.
+In Gujarat, it is Patra, Patrodo in Maharashtra & Goa, and Patrode in Coastal Karnataka.

 You can make them easily at home.
 However, it may take some effort and practice to perfect this dish.
 But after that, it will be a smooth sail.

 First, wash and dry the leaves.
 Then remove the stem from the leaves, or else it will create problems in the cooking process.

 Now make the paste for the filling.
 Add gram flour, spices, tamarind pulp, jaggery, and seeds.
 Mix them.
 Add water gradually to the mixture and mix to make a paste.

 After that, place the leaf on a flat surface and apply the paste evenly to it.
 Then place another leaf over it but upside down.
 Apply the paste over the surface likewise.
 Repeat this process with 3-4 leaves.